Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Hoeff grinned - genuinely, which *really* lit his face up from handsomely plain to something remarkable - and nodded at everyone.
 "See y’all tonight."

 ♪"Bye!"♪ Xiù waved cheerily, and bounced Anna a little for good measure.
-A sleepy mumble from the recliner was Allison’s contribution, and…
+A sleepy mumble from the recliner was Allison’s contribution, and...

 Silence.
-Xiù carefully deposited the baby in her mother’s arms and decided that maybe she had a little time to enjoy herself before the next little moment of duty called…
+Xiù carefully deposited the baby in her mother’s arms and decided that maybe she had a little time to enjoy herself before the next little moment of duty called...

-But on the other hand…
+But on the other hand...

 She cuddled up to Allison, got a barely-conscious kiss and snuggle, and decided that there were worse ways to spend an afternoon than a well-earned nap.